 This appendix briefly describes AHRQ-funded patient safety-related HIT and HIE projects.
 Projects are organized first by state, then by original date of funding.
-The 19 grants with asterisks () after their grant numbers were funded in collaboration with the AHRQ Division of Digital Healthcare Research (DDHR) (formerly Division of Health IT), which has been funding a larger body of HIT work since 2004.
-In addition, the projects listed below are linked to the NIH RePORTER, an electronic tool that allows users to search a repository of federally funded research projects and access publications resulting from such funding.
+The 19 grants with asterisks after their grant numbers were funded in collaboration with the AHRQ Division of Digital Healthcare Research (DDHR) (formerly Division of Health IT), which has been funding a larger body of HIT work since 2004.
+In addition, the projects listed below are linked to the NIH RePORTER-an electronic tool that allows users to search a repository of federally funded research projects and access publications resulting from such funding.

-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications CALIFORNIA Teryl Nuckols University of California, Los Angeles Los Angeles, California K08 HS17954 [Grant] The Value of Hospital-Related Patient-Safety Interventions to Key Stakeholders 2009-2013 \$553,269 Purpose: To inform policymakers and others so they can prioritize quality and safety interventions, understand how to align economic incentives with implementation, and anticipate the consequences of policy decisions on quality, safety, and costs.
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications California Teryl Nuckols University of California, Los Angeles Los Angeles, California K08 HS17954 [Grant] The Value of Hospital- Related Patient-Safety Interventions to Key Stakeholders 2009-2013 \$553,269 Purpose: Inform policymakers and others so they can prioritize quality/safety interventions, understand how to align economic incentives with implementation, and anticipate the consequences of policy decisions on quality/safety and costs.
 Key Findings/Impact: Investigators created a probability model to evaluate the cost utility of implementing computerized provider order entry (CPOE) vs. paper ordering in four size categories of hypothetical U.S. acute care hospitals.
 The researchers found CPOE to be a better method than paper ordering, with anticipated savings of \$133 billion and 201,000 quality-adjusted life years between 2009 and 2013.
 Investigators concluded that results for hospitals will vary but, overall, CPOE with clinical decision support could result in substantial long-term savings.
-Investigators also previously reported the results of a systematic review and meta- analysis, indicating that implementing CPOE in hospital-related settings is associated with a greater than 50 percent decline in preventable adverse drug events (pADEs).
-Compared with paper order entry, CPOE was associated with half as many pADEs and medication errors.
+Investigators also previously reported the results of a systematic review and meta-analysis, indicating that implementing CPOE in hospital-related settings is associated with a greater than 50 percent decline in preventable adverse drug events (pADEs).
+When compared with half as many pADEs and medication errors.
 The investigator went on to obtain three grants (two from AHRQ) to continue research on the effect of quality of care and costs, using the Quality-Cost Framework developed under this grant.
-Publications (Products): 11 Tina Hernandez- Boussard Stanford University Stanford, California R01 HS24096 [Grant] Improving Quality of Postoperative Pain Care Through Innovative Use of Electronic Health Records 2015-2020 \$250,000 Purpose: To measure quality of various care processes for postoperative pain, assess proposed evidence-based interventions from randomized controlled trials, lay the groundwork for systematic pain-related research using electronic medical records, and produce population-based evidence for a nationally endorsed postoperative pain management quality metric.
-Key Findings/Impact: The investigators developed a framework to use real-world data to assess pain management and prescription prescribing patterns.
-This framework allows them to generate evidence quickly and accurately on pain management practices and associated patient outcomes for clinical assertions.
-Publications: 21 Kevin Moore R01 HS25440 Purpose: To build ORBITER (On-line Real-time Benchmarking Informatics Technology University of California, San Diego San Diego, California [Grant] Distributed Knowledge-Based Platform for Radiotherapy Plan Quality Control 2018-2023 \$1,506,200 for Radiotherapy), a freely available, online knowledge-based quality control system for radiotherapy plans.
-The system would be on a web-based platform compliant with the Health Insurance Portability and Accountability Act and designed to give clinicians real-time feedback on radiotherapy plan quality.
-Key Findings/Impact: This project ran through March 31, 2024, and a final report is not available yet.
-However, the project team has published 15 articles on knowledge-based prediction models and tools for radiotherapy plans, automated knowledge-based planning across multiple disease sites, automated treatment planning, and automatic transit image acquisition for treatment error detection.
-Publications: 15
+11 Kevin Moore University of California, San Diego San Diego, California R01 HS25440 [Grant] Distributed Knowledge- Based Platform for Radiotherapy Plan Quality Control 2018- 2023 \$1,506,200 Purpose: Build ORBITeR (On-line Real-time Benchmarking Informatics Technology for Radiotherapy), a freely available, online knowledge- based radiotherapy plan quality control system, on a web-based platform compliant with the Health Insurance Portability and Accountability Act and designed to give clinicians real-time feedback on radiotherapy plan quality.
+Key Findings/Impact: This grant is still ongoing; therefore, a final report is not yet available.
+However, it has published 14 articles regarding radiotherapy plan knowledge-based prediction models and tools, automated knowledge-based planning across multiple disease sites, automated treatment planning, and automatic transit image acquisition for treatment error detection.
+14